Workplace Based Assessments, or WPBAs, are designed to be formative tools providing a basis for feedback and educational planning.

 WPBAs on Portfolio Online can be started by either trainees or assessors.
 If a trainee initiates an assessment, they request an assessment on Portfolio Online and can complete certain areas on the form before sending it to an assessor.
 A synopsis field, for example, can be used to indicate what evidence the assessment is intending to demonstrate.

-For information on who can be an assessor for a WPBA, read our article: Who can complete a WPBA?
+For information on who can be an assessor for a WPBA, read Who can complete a WPBA?

 Clinical WPBAs should be linked to a clinical experience i.e. a Case Log.

 Once a WPBA has been submitted, it automatically becomes an activity in a trainee's portfolio.
-Once an activity, it can then be mapped to Intended Learning Outcomes in the curriculum to demonstrate competency.
+Once an activity, it can then be mapped to curricula to demonstrate competency.